Greece › Mainland Greece Best Places

 Getting To and From Nafpaktos

-Nafplio is a classy weekend retreat for Athenians and travelers looking for a chic getaway close to the capital.
-Neo-classical and Venetian mansions, polished stone alleyways and thoroughfares, a couple of fortresses, beaches, and a picturesque harbor combine with fashion, gourmet food, and distinguished wines to create a winning destination in one of Greece’s most popular towns – all within easy driving distance to the significant archaeological attractions of the region such as Mycenae, Tiryns and Epidaurus.
+Nafplio is a classy weekend retreat or day trip from Athens for Greeks and travelers looking for a chic getaway close to the capital.
+Neo-classical and Venetian mansions, polished stone alleyways and thoroughfares, a couple of fortresses, beaches, quality hotels, and a picturesque harbor combine with fashion, gourmet food, and distinguished wines to create a winning destination in one of Greece’s most popular towns – all within easy driving distance to the significant archaeological attractions of the region such as Mycenae, Tiryns, and Epidaurus.

 - The Old Town: Nafplio’s primary attraction is the inimitable ambiance and taste of the streets of the traditional quarter.
 It invites strolling, browsing, shopping, eating, dining, seeing and being seen.
 Simple as that. • Map